B-RAIN-2/BRAIN-2-Quality-Control-and-Analysis-Toolbox/README.md

 Developed by Koorosh Mirpour, Senior Scientist at the Pouratian Lab, UT Southwestern, as part of the BRAIN^2 project.

 ## Citation
-If you use this toolbox, please cite our publication:
+If you use this toolbox, please cite [the BRAIN^2 Database](https://dabi.loni.usc.edu/brain2)
-To be announced